forchag/hyperledger/README.md

 ./test_network.sh
 ```

-The script downloads the Fabric samples if needed, starts the test network and
+The script downloads the Fabric samples if needed, shuts down any previous
+instance of the network, then starts the test network and activates the
-activates the `sensor` smart contract so other tools can interact with the
+`sensor` smart contract so other tools can interact with the
 blockchain.

 ## Flask GUI